 Expor/Explorar Arte Negra | Expose/Exploit Black Art

-The project aims to propose as a facilitator of contacts and exchanges through the development of a database of black artists, with a particular focus on women, African and Brazilian, valuing.
+The project aims to propose as a facilitator of contacts and exchanges through the development of a database of African and Afro-Brazilian artists, with a particular focus on women.
 It deepens how “African cultures” are influencing the next generation of thinkers, artists, philosophers and scientists, especially proposing a reflection on the correlations of the influence of the African matrix in the current Brazilian production.

-In view of the urgency and positivity of the media diffusion of black culture and the African continent, the project encourages a position that questions the interests of the market that seems to have identified a new object of exploitation in native cultures.
-Affirms the importance of keeping a close eye on the dynamics that, by encouraging multiculturalism and partnerships through an apparent reinforcement of diversity, aim to achieve other returns (often not just economic) that deal with the subjectivity of the subjects involved: visibility, connectivity and mobility, means the elements that drive the cultural industry; and more recently the satisfaction of a 'politically correct' duty that also facilitates access to international funds.
-Finally, it critically observes how the appropriation of social struggles by the cultural industry is a strategy of cultural imperialism.
+In view of the urgency and positivity of the media diffusion of black culture, the project encourages a position that interrogates the interests behind the market, that seems to have identified in native cultures a new object to explore.
+Affirms the importance of keeping a close eye on the dynamics that, by encouraging multiculturalism and partnerships through an apparent reinforcement of diversity, aim to achieve other returns that deal with the subjectivity of the subjects involved: visibility, connectivity and mobility.
+Those are the new elements of exploitation on which cognitive capitalism's reproduction is based.
+Finally, it critically observes how the appropriation of social struggles by the cultural industry can be considered as a strategy of cultural imperialism.

 1. Analyze the connections and disconnections between Africa and South America in the definition of black, African and Afro-Brazilian identities, from an artistic perspective, questioning systems and powers at the base of the cultural industry and the arts market.

-2. Participate in a global discourse on the need to decolonize school curricula, through the expansion of theoretical references that can concretely give visibility to less known authors.
+2. Participate in a global discourse on the need to decolonize school curricula, through the expansion of theoretical references that give visibility to underrepresented authors.

 Teaching, supervision and admin experiences